rosskipp/data-projects/phone-data/blog_post.md

 df_monthly['step_mean'] = df_daily.step_count.resample('M').mean()
 ```

-## PLOT 3 AND 4 - WEEK AND MONTH AVERAGES
+PLOT 3 AND 4 - WEEK AND MONTH AVERAGES

 Pandas can also do the opposite of what we just did; called upsampling.
 Take a look at the docs if that's in your wheelhouse!

 ## Going (slightly) deeper

 I'm curious if I'm getting more steps during the weekend than during the week.
-This analsis will draw on my previous post on [grouping in padas](http://blog.yhat.com/posts/grouping-pandas.html)

-We can use the tab suggestions in Rodeo to take a look at the methods we have available on the DateTimeIndex, and notice that there is a weekday and weekday_name method.
-The former will give an integer coresponding to a day of the week, while the latter will give the string name of that day.
-After we make a new column with that info, applying a helper function to it can return a boolean values for is_weekend?:
+We can use the tab suggestions in Rodeo to take a look at the methods we have available on the DateTimeIndex, and notice that there is a `weekday` and `weekday_name` method.
+The former will give an integer corresponding to a day of the week, while the latter will give the string name of that day.
+After we make a new column with that info, applying a helper function to it can return a boolean value for if that is a weekend or not.

 ```
 ## Helper to return if the day of week is a weekend or not